mozilla-services/qdo/DESIGN.rst

   - Probably not important, rebalancing should be a fairly cheap operation, will have to revisit once we can test.

+- how does qdo / zookeeper gets notified about new queues at runtime? for example for notifications, where each user has a queue and we might get dozens or peak-load of hundreds of new queues in short time frames. could this cause excessive rebalancing?

 queue main loop
 ---------------